pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Dark Matter: https://a.basemaps.cartocdn.com/rastertiles/dark_all/{z}/{x}/{y}.png
 Light All: https://a.basemaps.cartocdn.com/rastertiles/light_all/{z}/{x}/{y}.png

+### Auth Token

-The tile url can also include an auth token, that will be filled out from the Auth Token property eg. `?api_key={authToken}`
+The tile url can also include an auth token, that will be filled out from the Auth Token property eg. `?api_key={authToken}`.
+This is required for some map choices.
+For details on creating an account and auth token for stadia map choices please see https://docs.stadiamaps.com/

 ### Tile Size